Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “These are no spoils!” the female voice replied.
 “These are a special delivery, straight to His Lordship!”

 A wave of murmurs rose up, and Terra became aware of a horde of new footfalls following them.
-She shut her eyes.
-These voices sounded uncannily like Werelupes, but they were gone.
-This couldn’t be them.
+A shiver ran down her spine.
+These voices sounded uncannily like Werelupes—like how she remembered them sounding that stressful night in the Haunted Woods.

-She was lifted from the shoulder and placed on a hard surface, and she knelt to keep from falling over.
-Frowning, she steeled herself for whatever might happen next, although her stomach twisted and her body pleaded for rest.
+She was lifted from the shoulder and placed on a hard, cool surface, and she knelt to keep from falling over.
+Frowning, she steeled herself, although her stomach twisted and her body pleaded for rest.
 She could rest once she got herself and Pharazon to safety.

 “Milord,” the female named Suhel said with a new tone of respect.
 “Your guests have arrived.”
 The word “guests” dripped with sarcasm.